Mutant (Marvel Comics): Ultimate Marvel

+In other media

 X-Men film series

+Mutants appear throughout the X-Men film series and animated media and games based on X-Men produced by 20th Century Fox, most of which closely adhere to the comic book explanations of mutant origins as humans born with a genetic difference that gives them special powers, the fact of which engenders discrimination from other humans due to the pitfalls of human nature.
+One liberty the films often take with X-Men characters is to simplify non-mutant characters in the X-Men franchise into mutants for simplicity's sake, as was the case with Deadpool and Juggernaut in the film series.

 Marvel Cinematic Universe

-Following Disney's acquisition of 21st Century Fox in 2019, the film rights to the X-Men and other mutant characters reverted to Marvel Studios.
-When asked if his use of the term "mutants" meant the film would be avoiding the term "X-Men", Feige clarified that he was using the two terms interchangeably.
+Following The Walt Disney Company's acquisition of 21st Century Fox in 2019, the film rights to the X-Men and other mutant characters reverted to Marvel Studios.
+When asked if his use of the term "mutants" meant the film would be avoiding the term "X-Men", Marvel Studios president Kevin Feige clarified that he was using the two terms interchangeably.
 He added that Marvel Studios' approach to the characters would be different to Fox's franchise.
-Since 2022, the mutant race have appeared in various media set within the Marvel Cinematic Universe (MCU) media franchise:
+Since 2022, members of the mutant race have appeared in various media set within the Marvel Cinematic Universe (MCU) media franchise: